Dynamics of spin relaxation in nonequilibrium magnetic nanojunctions: Introduction

 To partially alleviate some of these limitations and to bridge the quantum and classical methods the LLG equation has been recently combined with steady-state NEGF (NEGF+LLG) \cite{chatterjee2012impact,lee2013r,xie2017materials,Bostrom2019} and its time-dependent extensions (TD-NEGF+LLG) \cite{Petrovic18,bajpai2019time,bajpai2020spintronics,suresh2020magnon}.

-The (TD-)NEGF+LLG methods and their equivalents incorporate both quantum and classical degrees of freedom and as such belong to a broader class of hybrid quantum-classical (QC) approaches~\cite{Stock1997,elze2012linear,stock2005classical,bellonzi2016assessment,kapral1999mixed,crespo-otero2018recent,Zonda2019,zonda2019gapless,smorka2020electronic}.
+The (TD-)NEGF+LLG methods and their equivalents incorporate both quantum and classical degrees of freedom and, as such, belong to a broader class of hybrid quantum-classical (QC) approaches~\cite{Stock1997,elze2012linear,stock2005classical,bellonzi2016assessment,kapral1999mixed,crespo-otero2018recent,Zonda2019,zonda2019gapless,smorka2020electronic}.
 QC approaches which do not introduce any additional damping or torque terms and do not rely on further approximations~\cite{elze2012linear,sayad2015spin,sayad2016inertia,elbracht2020topological,elbracht2021long} are suitable for the investigation of principal problems related to relaxation processes due to the electron-spin interactions ~\cite{sayad2015spin,sayad2016inertia,elbracht2020topological,elbracht2021long}.

 In this work, we utilize a variation of these techniques, namely a quantum-classical equations of motion (QC-EOM) approach for open quantum systems~\cite{bajpai2019time,smorka2022non}.
-QC-EOM is a QC method which combines equations of motion for the classical spins with the hierarchical equations of motion technique for the conduction electrons~\cite{tanimura2020numeric,batge2021nonequilibrium}.
-Its advantage is that in the case of non-interacting fermions, the hierarchy is terminated exactly at the second tier, respectively, first tier in the case of wide-band limit~\cite{zheng2007time,jin2008exact,croy2009propagation,zhang2013first,popescu2016efficient,leitherer2017simulation}.
-The method is therefore numerically exact even far away from equilibrium, allows to reach long simulation times and does not contain additional approximations or phenomenological terms that could distort analysis of the relaxation processes.
+QC-EOM is a QC method which combines the equations of motion for the classical spins with the hierarchical equations of motion technique for the conduction electrons~\cite{tanimura2020numeric,batge2021nonequilibrium}.
+Its advantage is that, in the case of noninteracting fermions and when focusing on single-particle properties~\cite{han2018exact}, the hierarchy terminates exactly at the second tier, respectively, first tier in the case of wide-band limit~\cite{zheng2007time,jin2008exact,croy2009propagation,zhang2013first,popescu2016efficient,leitherer2017simulation}.~\footnote{Note, that the expectation values of many-particle operators might require a higher truncation tier as discussed in detail Refs.~\cite{han2018exact,schinabeck2020hierarchical}} The method is therefore numerically exact even far away from equilibrium, allows one to reach long simulation times, and does not contain additional approximations or phenomenological terms that could distort analysis of the relaxation processes.